daubejb/daubejb.github.io/_posts/2017-07-16-python-3-object-oriented-programming-notes.md

 11. **name mangling** - prefix with double underscore means thta the method can still be called by outside objects if they really want to do it, but it requires extra work and is a strong indicator that you demand that your attribute remains private
 12. **ensurepip** - python does not come with pip; however, ensure pip installs it

+### Chapter Three - When Objects Are Alike

+1. **Basic Inheritance** - All Python classes are subclasses of the special class named object
+2. **mixin** - is generally a superclass that is not meant to exist on its own, but is meant to be inherited by some other class to provide extra functionality.
+It is the simplest and most useful form of multiple inheritance
+3. **Method Resolution Order (MRO)** - \_\_mro\_\_ can be adapted on the fly to adjust the order in which methods can be called
+4. **\*\*kwargs** - basically collects any keyword arguments passed into the method that were not explicitly listed in the parameter list.
+These arguments are stored in a dictionary named kwards
+  - when we call a different method (for example, _super().\_\_init\_\_)_ with a \*\*kwargs syntax, it unpacks the dictionary and passes the results to the method as normal keyword arguments
+5. **Abstract base classes (ABCs)** - define a set of methods and properties that a class must implement in order to be considered a duck-type instance of that class.
+The class can extend the abstract base class itself in order to be used as an instance of the class, but it must supply all the appropriate methods